whblondeau/gyre/finding_flotsam.md

 “Fingerbone pass over us, rap a knuckle on the sea close aboard.
 Surface exploded.
 Blast of foam, we near choked, we.
 Wall of water stove in the hull planks.

-“Then… Fingerbone gone, sudden as it came, howling up, away into the night.
+“Then… Fingerbone gone, sudden as it came, howling up, moaning away into the night.
 Left cold air pouring over us, blasting. _Cold._ Like high latitude winter.
 Freezing our tits off, we, but the worst was the fog.
 Fog boil up everywhere.

 “We got the board up and got aboard.
 Tried to find our shipmates in fog and dark.
 Found _none_.
 Swells and waves threw us along.
 Got away from the ship before it wrecked or fouled us.
 So, Captain Skoan Usad: we lucky enough, you think?

 “Besides.
 Rigging cat here with us.
 Good cat, she.
 This ship could use more cat.”
-Rahifa's quick seaman's eye hadn't missed the disturbing flickers of motion aboard thee _Ragfin_: small furtive crawlings and lifted jointed legs.
+Rahifa's quick seaman's eye hadn't missed the disturbing flickers of motion aboard the _Ragfin_: small furtive crawlings and lifted jointed legs.
 Cocoons and webs fouling odd corners.
 Paritid rigging cats, with their opposable thumbs, prehensile tails, rugged immune systems, and lightning reflexes, were among the best bugkillers.

 “Bitten and stung, me, on ship with too many bug.
 Conespider.
 Dead sister.
 Stingbeetle.
 Don't need more marks on my pretty ass, me.”
 Rahifa, well aware that she spoke insult, looked flatly at the Captain.